SpectraL519/cpp-gl/docs/graph.md

   - *Return type*: `bool`

 - **`graph.add_vertex()`**:
-  - *Description*: Adds a new vertex to the graph with default properties and returns a reference to the newly added vertex.
+  - *Description*: Adds a new vertex to the graph with default properties and returns a descriptor object of the added vertex.
-  - *Return type*: `const vertex_type&`
+  - *Return type*: `const vertex_type`

 - **`graph.add_vertex(properties)`**:
-  - *Description*: Adds a new vertex with specified properties and returns a reference to the newly added vertex.
-This overload is available when the vertex properties type is not the default.
+  - *Description*: Adds a new vertex with specified properties and returns a descriptor object of the newly added vertex.
   - *Parameters*:
     - `properties: const vertex_properties_type&` – Properties to assign to the new vertex.
-  - *Return type*: `const vertex_type&`
+  - *Return type*: `const vertex_type`
   - *Requires*: non-default `vertex_properties_type`

 - **`graph.add_vertices(n)`**: